-When I reflect on it, I think it probably slowed my own development but – because I was working for big brands, and I was performing well – it took me a while to see past my own misplaced confidence.
+When I reflect on it, I think it probably slowed my own development, but because I was working for big brands and performing well, it took me a while to see past my own misplaced confidence.
 I felt I’d ‘made it’ when I was really still learning the basics of business, particularly in leadership.

 Hyperbole on LinkedIn profile headers.
-There’s a lot of examples, but the one that really pisses me off is ‘Thought Leader’.
+There are a lot of examples, but the one that really pisses me off is ‘Thought Leader’.
 As a general rule of thumb, based on my own experience at least, if you say you’re a thought leader, then it’s very likely you are not.
-Our industry is particularly fertile ground to find these profiles.
+Our industry is particularly fertile ground for finding these profiles.

 Understand what is truly important to you and, as such, you should give a fuck about.
 This is, you may have guessed, the time to recommend you read ‘The Subtle Art of Not Giving A Fuck’.